talmolab/VNL-Brax-Imitation/README.md

 # Brax-Imitation
-rodent imitation learning using brax
+Rodent imitation learning using Brax and MJX

 setup:
 - jax